Gdoc/Admin

 Marginal income tax rates from a historical perspective

-The chart here gives us an idea of how income taxation has changed in rich countries, by plotting trends in top marginal rates across France, Germany, the US and the UK, for the period 1900-2013.
+The chart here gives us an idea of how income taxation has changed in rich countries, by plotting trends in top marginal rates across France, Germany, the UK, the US, and Japan, over more than the last century.

 As we can see, at the turn of the 20th century the top earners in these countries faced almost zero taxation on the last part of their incomes; but this changed drastically around 1910-1930, when high top marginal rates were introduced.
 Interestingly, however, this lasted only until about 1980, when again all countries substantially reduced rates.
-Today the levels are between half and a third of what they used to be at the highest point.
-In the UK, in 1978 the last pound of earned income at the highest bracket was essentially entirely taxed (98%).
-Today the corresponding figure is less than half (45%).
+Today the levels are about half of what they used to be at the highest point.

 How have statutory tax rates for the rich evolved in the last few decades?